IUDataStructuresCourse/course-web-page-fall-2022/ConnectedComponents/README.md

 ## Submission

-Submit your file `StudentsTests.java` to the autograder, project `ConnectedComponentsTest`.
+Submit your file `StudentsTest.java` to the autograder, project `ConnectedComponentsTest`.

 Submit your file `ConnectedComponents.java` to the autograder,